 - The regulation of auditors ("third country auditors") of companies outside the European Economic Area that have issued securities admitted to trading on UK regulated markets; and

-We report annually to the Secretary of State for Business, Innovation and Skills on the findings from this work.
-These reports up to 2012 can be found here.
-Reports from 2013 onwards are included in the FRC’s annual report which can be found here
+We report annually to the Secretary of State for Business, Energy and Industrial Strategy (BEIS) on the findings from this work.
+These reports up to 2012 can be found here

 By agreement with the Institute and Faculty of Actuaries (IFoA)